-Note: N = 391.
-CV score is a variable ranging from 1 ("poor") to 4 ("very good").
-Figure 1: Distribution of CV Score is significantly linked to treatment assignment; moreover, these variables are jointly insignificant (p=0.64).
+In order to test successful randomization into treatment and control conditions, we estimate the treatment indicator as a function of various program-related and socio-demographic characteristics based on a linear probability model (see table 3).
+None of the socio-demographic variables-i.e., gender, age, age squared, migration background, work experience, and education-is significantly linked to treatment assignment; moreover, these variables are jointly insignificant (p=0.64).
 When we look at pairwise correlations instead of multiple regression, we also find that none of the socio-demographic variables is significantly correlated with treatment status.
 This suggests adequate randomization with respect to individual characteristics.
-In contrast, the program-related characteristics-i.e., year fixed effects, location, and group size-are jointly significant (p<0.01) in the estimation in table 2.
-Therefore we decided to proceed as follows: in Section 4 below, we always report three versions of our main estimation results: (1) without further control variables, (2) including program-related characteristics, and (3) including program-related as well as socio-demographic characteristics.
-Our main results change only marginally depending on the set of control variables included.
+In contrast, the program-related characteristics-i.e., year fixed effects, location, and group size-are jointly significant (p<0.01) in the estimation in table 3, which was due to administrative reasons at our field partner.
+In order to control for these differences, we decided to proceed as follows: in Section 4 below, we report three versions of our main estimation results: (1) without further control variables, (2) including program-related characteristics, and (3) including program-related as well as socio-demographic characteristics.
+Our results are very similar for all three versions.